- GW Home

 Since taking on the role as dean at the VSTC, Dr. Eskandarian has become actively engaged with key community stakeholders in Loudoun County, as well as those throughout the Commonwealth of Virginia.
 He serves on the Loudoun Chamber Board of Directors and the Loudoun CEO Cabinet.
 He actively participates with the Council of Independent Colleges in Virginia and is expanding partnerships with Virginia’s Community College System.
 He has also been the co-chair of the Northern Virginia Technology Council's committee on Big Data and Data Analytics since 2014.

 Prior to his arrival at GW, Eskandarian worked at James Madison University (JMU), the National Research Council, as well as holding a number of positions in private industry.
-At JMU he held the Distinguished Oliver Professorship in the Integrated Science & Technology and Computer Science Departments at the James Madison University and led the program in Telecommunications, where he also held the title of Virginia Eminent Scholar.
+At JMU he held the Distinguished Oliver Professorship in the Integrated Science & Technology and Computer Science Departments, where he also held the title of Virginia Eminent Scholar.

 Dr. Eskandarian’s current research interests at GW are focused on the foundations of quantum theory, quantum computing/information, and astrophysics.
 He has been a founding member of groups in quantum computing and astrophysics, and currently serves as co–director of the Center for Quantum Computing, Information, Logic, and Topology.